Rand Club: Art collection

 The club's most prominent artwork, a Pietro Annigoni of Queen Elizabeth II, was destroyed by the fire in June 2005.
 The club interiors are adorned by sculptures and paintings from some of the most prominent South African artists, past and current.

 Library

 The main Buckland Library houses in excess of 10,000 volumes, some of which are of historic and scholarly interest.
 The club is acknowledged as one of the notable private collections of Africa, with some volumes dating back to the 19th century.
 Apart from books on Africa, the club is a veritable depository in the fields of Johannesburg history and biographies.
-With a number of its members being published authors in their own right, the library has a separate section of works by Sir Lionel Phillips and Anthony Akerman, amongst others.
+With a number of its members being published authors in their own right, the library has a separate section of works by Sir Lionel Phillips and Anthony Akerman, among others.

 Royal residence

 The club is unique in that it was used not once, but twice, as an official residence by members of the British royal family on their official visits to South Africa in the 1920s and 1930s.